-As a brand new teacher almost three decades ago, I was curious about the lack of sound-letter knowledge of 5 out of 20 of my grade two students.
-It appeared to me that the methods I was taught in teacher's college were not working for this group of children.
+As a brand new teacher from Ontario, Canada almost three decades ago, Martha Kovack, MEd, was curious about the lack of sound-letter knowledge she noticed with 5 out of 20 of her grade two students.
+It appeared to her that the methods she was taught in teacher's college were not working for this group of children.
 And they did not seem to be very efficient for the rest.

-However, reading a lot of good quality literature and offering meaningful reading and writing experiences seemed not only reasonable, but also critical, and this was what I was taught in teacher's college.
-So I was confused.
+However, reading a lot of good quality literature and offering meaningful reading and writing experiences seemed not only reasonable, but also critical, and this was what she was taught in teacher's college.
+So she was confused.

-When I asked about the lack of skills that these children had at the beginning of grade two (and continue to ask), here are the typical reasons given for their lack of progress:
+When she asked about the lack of skills that these children had at the beginning of grade two, here are the typical reasons given for their lack of progress:

 They just haven't caught on yet - but they will.